hackclub/hackclub/workshops/drum_pad/README.md

 <h1>DRUM PAD</h1>
 ```

 Just under the `<h1>` tag, we will have three rows and four columns of buttons.
 Each buttons will be created with the `<div>` tag.
-You can think of the `<div>` tag as a box or container, and we are using it because each of our buttons will have a boxy look.
+You can think of the `<div>` tag as a box or container, and we are using them because each of our buttons will have a boxy look.

 ```html
 <!-- Parent div -->